conda-tools/conda-build-all/README.md

 As you can see, these two unassuming recipes will result in more than 2 builds.
 In this case, ``recipe_a`` has been identified to be built against the top two minor versions of the top two major versions of Python - that is, py26, py27, py34, py35 (at the time of writing).
-Next, ``recipe_b`` has been identified to be built against the top two minor versions, of the top two major versions of Python *and* numpy.
+Next, ``recipe_b`` has been identified to be built against the top two minor versions of the top two major versions of Python *and* numpy.
 If all built distributions of python and numpy were available, there would be ``4 x 2`` permutations (4 being the number of Python versions available, and 2 being the number of numpy versions, assuming there exists only 1 major version of numpy, otherwise this would double to 4).

 We've seen that we can build a *lot* of distributions for our simple recipes.
 We can tighten the build matrix somewhat by adding or own conditions:

 ```
-$ conda-build-all my_recipes --matrix-condition "python 3.5.*" "numpy >=1.8" --matrix-max-n-minor-versions=0
+$ conda-build-all my_recipes --matrix-condition "python 3.5.*" "numpy >=1.8"
 Fetching package metadata: ........
 Resolving distributions from 2 recipes...
-Computed that there are 4 distributions from the 2 recipes:
+Computed that there are 3 distributions from the 2 recipes:
 Resolved dependencies, will be built in the following order:
-    recipe_a-2.4-py34_0 (will be built: True)
     recipe_a-2.4-py35_0 (will be built: True)
-    recipe_b-3.2-np110py34_0 (will be built: True)
     recipe_b-3.2-np110py35_0 (will be built: True)
+    recipe_b-3.2-np19py35_0 (will be built: True)
 ...
 ```

 Here we've used the language provided to us by conda to limit the build matrix to a smaller number of combinations.
-Alternatively we could use the max n major and minor arguments to limit the scope:
+Alternatively we could use the max ``N`` major and minor arguments to limit the scope:

 ```
 $ conda-build-all my_recipes --matrix-max-n-minor-versions=1 --matrix-max-n-major-versions=1